adriy-be/Hassio-Access-Point/README.md

 ### Device & OS compatibility

+**New in v0.6.0**: Enhanced compatibility with Home Assistant OS 16.x series and newer hypervisor versions.

-New releases will always be tested on the latest Home Assistant OS using Raspberry Pi 3B+ and Pi 4, but existing versions won't be proactively tested when new Home Assistant OS/Supervisor versions are released.
-If a new HAOS/Supervisor version breaks something, please raise an issue.
+This add-on is actively tested on the latest Home Assistant OS using Raspberry Pi 3B+, Pi 4, and Pi 5.
+It's optimized for:
+- Home Assistant OS 16.0+ (recommended)
+- Home Assistant OS 10.0+ (legacy support)
+- Home Assistant Core 2024.1.0+

-This add-on should work with 32 & 64 bit HAOS, and has also been tested on Debian 10 with Home Assistant Supervised.
+The add-on works with 32 & 64 bit HAOS, and has also been tested on Debian-based systems with Home Assistant Supervised.

+**Note**: If you encounter issues with newer Home Assistant OS versions, please check the [issues page](https://github.com/mattlongman/hassio-access-point/issues) or create a new issue with your system details.